kadapostng/moneytracker/README.md

 # Your Money Tracker
-Money Tracker repository is for personal finance management
+Money Tracker repository is for personal finance management.
 This repo is built step by step follow Git tutorial at w3schools.com

-Remote files added to origin